WHMIS Training 101

 General and Workplace Specific Training

-WHMIS Training and Education consists of two parts; training and education.
+WHMIS Education and Training consists of two parts; education and training.

 Education, which is commonly referred to as “general” or “generic” training, is intended to provide general information on WHMIS principals, safety data sheets, hazard classification, labels, and other knowledge that is not specific to an individual workplace.